-Just like with incontinence, the severity and type of PTSD may vary due to a variety of contributing factors.
-A person may have short term (acute) PTSD that lasts for about six months, but others may develop ongoing (chronic) PTSD that lasts for years.
+As with incontinence, the severity and type of PTSD may vary due to a variety of contributing factors.
+A person may have short term (acute) PTSD that lasts for six months, or an individual may develop ongoing (chronic) PTSD that lasts for years.

-PTSD symptoms generally include re-experiencing symptoms through flashbacks or nightmares, avoiding reminders of the event such as riding in a car after a wreck, angry outbursts, insomnia, feeling on edge, guilt, memory issues, depression, and more.
-Wetting the bed and urinary incontinence are also symptoms, especially in children, even if they’ve already been potty trained.
+PTSD symptoms generally include re-experiencing symptoms through flashbacks or nightmares, avoiding reminders of the event (such as riding in a car after a car accident), experiencing angry outbursts or insomnia, feeling on edge and guilty, having issues recalling events surrounding the incident, and more.
+Nocturnal enuresis, or nighttime bedwetting, and urinary incontinence are also symptoms, especially in children, even if they’ve already been potty trained.

-The experience of reliving the trauma and the anxiety it puts on the body can activate the fight or flight response.
-As adrenaline fills the body nerves in the body are affected, making it easier to react to things.
-During this process, the kidneys often fill with more urine and the bladder muscles tense up and contract.
+The experience of reliving a trauma, and the anxiety this can put on the body, can activate the sympathetic nervous system, or a fight or flight response, in an individual.
+As adrenaline fills the body, nerves in the body are triggered, making it easier to react to stimuli.
+During this process, as the heart rate goes up, more blood flows through the body.
+In turn, due to more blood flowing through the body, this causes kidneys to filter more blood, resulting in an increase in urine production which causes the bladder to fill faster.
+Therefore, the bladder muscles tense up and contract.
 This can increase the amount of pressure on the bladder and signal the release of urine, causing an accident.